 | Maintenance costs | High | Reduced by 60% | Significant |

-Industrial sectors and innovative scenarios where immutable systems demonstrate their strategic value in 2025.
+Industrial sectors and innovative scenarios where immutable systems demonstrate their strategic value.

 Immutable systems find privileged applications in several industrial sectors where reliability, security and compliance are critical, with particularly strong adoption in regulated environments: